HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	.. figure:: ../images/figures/ArcGISDocumentSelectionDialog.png
 		:align: center
-		:scale: 85
+		:scale: 80

 		Map Document selection dialog (ArcGIS)

 	..
-Note:: For ArcGIS users this dialog may not be visible - hold **Alt** and press **Tab** on your keyboard to switch windows.
+Note:: For ArcGIS users this dialog may not be visible - hold :kbd:`Alt` and press :kbd:`Tab` on your keyboard to switch windows.

 2. If you have an existing map document or workspace which contains the HLU layer, browse to the file and click :guilabel:`Open`.
 The HLU GIS Tool will then be ready for use.